pnuw-ibm/oma-wca-exercises/4gp-unix-cat-c/prompts.md

 ## Prerequisites

-- ollama
-- IBM Granite.Code extension for Microsoft VS Code (optional)
+- IBM watsonx Code Assistant extension for Microsoft VS Code

 The installation of these prerequisites are covered elsewhere.